Shopify/shopify-api-ruby/README.md

 ### Breaking change notice for version 8.0.0

-ApiVersion was introduced in Version 7.0.0, and known versions were hardcoded into the gem.
+Version 7.0.0 introduced ApiVersion, and known versions were hardcoded into the gem.
 Manually defining API versions is no longer required for versions not listed in the gem.
 Version 8.0.0 removes the following:
 * `ShopifyAPI::ApiVersion::Unstable`
 * `ShopifyAPI::ApiVersion::Release`
 * `ShopifyAPI::ApiVersion.define_version`